AdityaSrivastavDS/Walk-In-Clinic-App/README.md

 # Walk-In-Clinic-Android-App
 **My first ever android app!** Written in Java with android studio.
 This is a walk in clinic organizer/scheduling software.

-This app was co-developed in my software engineering class with 4 other students.
-My main responsibillity was implementing the back end functionallity and database component.

 ## Running the App
 The only way to run this app is to download and run the **RUN_ME.apk**